phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 13354
+#Total Number of Tweets: 49398
-#Number of Trump Tweets: 13254
+#Number of Clinton Tweets: 14179
-#Number of Sanders Tweets: 11885
+#Number of Trump Tweets: 13776
-#Number of Rubio Tweets: 3842
+#Number of Sanders Tweets: 12351
-#Number of Carson Tweets: 2859
+#Number of Rubio Tweets: 4045
-#Number of Bush Tweets: 1978
+#Number of Carson Tweets: 2992
-#Total Number of Tweets:
+#Number of Bush Tweets: 2055
 ---
 ---